skatejs/skatejs/README.md

       </article>
     </my-component>

-This is very similar to what the Shadow DOM allows you to do with `<content>` tags and its `select` attribute but without the problems that come with attempting to polyfill it.
+This is very similar to what the Shadow DOM allows you to do with the `<content>` tag and its `select` attribute but without the problems that come with attempting to polyfill it.

 Additionally, if both paragraphs were removed from the `<section>`, the default content that we specified in the template definition would take their place: